louiseGrandjonc/louisemeta.com/content/blog/explain-4.md

 (6 rows)
 ```

 Quicksort simply orders all rows in memory and return them ordered.
-For a big table it's quite costly in terms of memory.
+For a big table it's quite expensive in terms of memory.
 Here you can see that `1167kB` were needed and it took `251.324ms` (cf `actual time` for the `Sort`) which is quite a lot.

 In this kind of situation you can wonder if you **really** need all of the rows...![Alt text](/images/Owls_perplexed.png)